vincentfpgarcia/cookbook/tools/docker.md

 $ docker image ls -q
 ```

-Remove on image given its ID, for instance fe4f5ad8a20c:
+Remove an image given its ID, for instance fe4f5ad8a20c:

 ```
 $ docker image rm fe4f5ad8a20c